John1001Song/FMCW_Vehicle_Fusion/README.md

 middle fusion: some features are visible. raw data is already processed, in human perspective we can already see what it is.

+# Folder Structure
+ /data : contains two subdirectories, one for each experiment(middle and late fusion) late fusion: has two- rear and side view middle fusion: has three- rear view, side view and combined(which is a super position of rear and side views) the rear view folder in
+ - content is similiar.  how Jinyue sliced them is different. middle fusion: late fusion:
 # Current Experiments

 # Planned Experiments